• Skip to main content

 Who would have thought that lavender cupcakes would be so easy to make and so herbally delightful??
 I went to a lavender farm not too long ago with the kids and while I was there it dawned on me that lavender in a cupcake would just be amazing.
 So, I came home and got to work and these lavender cupcakes were born!

 I obviously love baking and whenever I get the chance to create something new and fun, I kind of just go with it.
 If you are wanting to try out some fun new desserts definitely give these lavender cupcakes a try!
-You can also try these Nutella cupcakes, which are a huge hit with my family or these Raspberry Cupcakes.
+You can also try these Nutella cupcakes, which are a huge hit with my family or these Raspberry Cupcakes, which are my personal favorite.

 Why This Recipe Works